Introduction to Strategic Advance CARE Planning and NOW Care Planning

 professionals’ and patients’ testimonials:

-If you want to forward someone the LINK to this e-brochure, you can copy it from here: caringadvocates.org/acp-brochure.php
+If you want to forward someone the LINK to this e-brochure, you can copy it from here: caringadvocates.org/acp.php

 To attain the goal of a peaceful, timely dying, Dr. Terman developed Strategic Advance Care Planning with input from clinical, bioethical, legal, pastoral colleagues, and patients.
-He also created Now Care Planning for incompetent patients who no longer can complete a living will.
+He also created Now Care Planning for incompetent patients with advanced illness who no longer can complete living wills.

 Call (415) 237-0377